What is the formula for calculating the metacentric radius

 What is the formula for calculating the metacentric height

-What is the formula for calculating the metacentric height The metacentric height (GM) is calculated as the distance between the center of gravity (G) and the metacenter (M) of a ship[1][4].
+The metacentric height (GM) is calculated as the distance between the center of gravity (G) and the metacenter (M) of a ship[1][4].
 The formula for calculating the metacentric height is GM = KM - KG, where KM is the height of the metacenter above the keel and KG is the height of the center of gravity above the keel[4].
 The metacentric height can also be calculated by dividing the metacentric radius by the roll or pitch angle[2].
 The metacentric radius is the distance between the center of buoyancy and the metacenter[2].
 The metacentric height is an approximation for the vessel stability at a small angle (0-15 degrees) of heel[1].
 The height of the intersection above the base (YZ), when measured on the GZ scale, will give the initial metacentric height[6].
-The formula for calculating the metacentric radius is BM = I / V, where I is the moment of inertia of the waterplane area of the ship around the axis of rotation under conside
+The formula for calculating the metacentric radius is BM = I / V, where I is the moment of inertia of the waterplane area of the ship around the axis of rotation under consideration, and V is the volume of the underwater part of the ship[5].

 How is the metacentric height calculated